Yifan127/R-Learning-Notes/ch7-regression/unusual observations.md

 ```

 * **High-leverage points**
+  * they have an unusal combination of predictor values.
+The response value isn't involved in determining leverage.
+For example, Alaska has a much higher income than other states, while having a lower population and temperature.
-  * the average hat value:p/n where p: the number of parameters, n is the sample size.
+* * the average hat value:p/n where p: the number of parameters, n is the sample size.
   * an observation with a hat value greater than 2 or 3 times the average hat value should be examined.

 ```